 After obtaining a BCom from the University of Stellenbosch, Roland Peens immediately found his way into the wine industry.
 He has worked in marketing, retail, exports and as a sommelier before joining Wine Cellar, merchants and cellarers of fine wines.
 He is a partner and has been the director since 2005.
 Local and international study as well as regular travel have added to his extensive insight into the wine world.
 He tasted for Platter’s South African Wine Guide from 2007 to 2010.

 James Pietersen is SA portfolio manager for Wine Cellar, merchants and cellarers of fine wine.
 He was previously a wine buyer for the Vineyard Connection and head sommelier for the Slick Restaurant Group.
 Other experience includes tasting for the Platter’s South African Wine Guide and the Old Mutual Trophy Wine Show and he was also a board member of SASA (South African Sommelier Association).

-Ndabezinhle Dube joined the Vineyard hotel in 2009 as a barman and quickly identified wine as a particular interest.
-He worked up the ranks becoming a sommelier and maître d’ and is now a senior restaurant manager overseeing the hotel`s wine portfolio and events.
-He has a B. Bus Admin in Finance & Sociology degree from UNISA, a certificate in Wine Business Management from PGDip UCT Graduate School of Business (short course) and has also completed WSET 1 – 3 & Cape Wine Academy courses.
+Ndabezinhle Dube joined the President Hotel as Food & Beverage Operations Manager in September 2019.
+He worked up the ranks at various hotels from barman, through sommelier and maître d’, to his current position.
+He has a B. Bus Admin in Finance & Sociology degree from UNISA as well as Postgraduate Diplomas in Wine Business Management and Hospitality Leadership from the UCT Graduate School of Business.
+He has also completed the Michael Fridjhon Wine Judging Academy, WSET 1 – 3 & Cape Wine Academy courses.